dwei30/web-scraper/README.md

 # DISCLAIMER

 This project is a work in progress, and bugs may exist.
 While the script performs its intended function, it may encounter issues on certain websites or with specific types of data.
 Please use this tool with caution.

+**Do not abuse this scraper.** Always respect the website's Terms of Service.
+Excessive scraping or failure to follow a website's usage policies could lead to your IP being blocked or legal consequences.
+Use the tool responsibly and consider limiting the frequency of requests to avoid overloading the server.